2019 1

 Green asparagus, traditional and modern.
 At restaurant Lalique.

-Raymond Lafon produced something close to 2017 with aromatic wine, pineapple, guava, mango scent, elegance, excellent acidity, sophisticated touch, and a long finish.
-Jean-Pierre Meslier was so kind as to let me taste vintages in 2017, 2016, 2015, 2014 and 2013.
+Raymond Lafon produced something similar to 2017, with aromatic wine, a pineapple, guava, and mango scent, elegance, excellent acidity, a sophisticated touch, and a long finish.
+Jean-Pierre Meslier was so kind as to let me taste vintages in 2017, 2016, 2015, 2014, and 2013.

 2017 - imposing wine filled with freshness, great acidity, and sweetness.
 Pear, peach, and apricot.
 95-96p.